sparkflows/sparkflows-docs/docs/azure/databricks-integration-azure.rst

 For more information, read Sparkflows documentation on :ref:`Databricks Connection.<Databricks Connection>`

-Now, we are ready to start using the Databricks Connection in Fire Insights to:
+Now, we are ready to start using the Databricks Connection in Sparkflows to:

 * Browse DBFS.
 * View your Databricks Clusters.